Jim Kleinsasser

-Jimmy Carter Kleinsasser (/ˈklaɪnsɑːsər/; born January 31, 1977) is an American former professional football player who was a tight end for the Minnesota Vikings of the National Football League (NFL).
+Jimmy Carter Kleinsasser (/ˈklaɪnsɑːsər/; born January 31, 1977) is an American former professional football player who was a tight end and fullback for the Minnesota Vikings of the National Football League (NFL).
 He played college football for the North Dakota Fighting Sioux and played for the Vikings his entire career after being selected in the 1999 NFL draft.

-High school career
+Early life

 Kleinsasser attended Carrington High School, in Carrington, North Dakota and was a letterman and a standout in football, basketball, and track & field.
 In football, he was a two time All-Region honoree and All-State honoree, and was twice named the Gatorade Circle of Champions North Dakota Player of the Year.
 At Carrington, Kleinsasser was a starter on the 1995 Class B State Championship basketball team.
 In track, he has the ND Class B State T&F Meet records for shot put (62 ft, 2 in) and discus throw (183 ft, 11 in).